-Organised cybercrime is a business, just like any other legitimate business; they want to have low-risk and efficient operations in order to maximize their profits.
+Organised cybercrime is a business, and just like any other legitimate business they want to have low-risk and efficient operations in order to maximise their profits.
 That’s why malware that holds your data hostage isn't going anywhere until it stops being profitable for criminals (and we’re not betting on that anytime soon).

-But don’t be fooled; Ransomware won’t just leave you short of a minor one-off fee, it will leave you with the possibility of paying the ransom and still losing your data anyway, or even for the hostage-taker to leave a backdoor open for later use.
+But don’t be fooled: ransomware won’t just leave you short of a minor one-off fee, it will leave you with the possibility of paying the ransom and still losing your data anyway, or even for the hostage-taker leaving a backdoor open for later use.

 It's painful to hear, but you’re not as smart as a cyber criminal

-We’re sorry, but it’s the truth; Cyber criminals spend all day long crafting up ways of how they can penetrate data centres like yours - and they’re really good at it.
+We’re sorry, but it’s the truth: cyber criminals spend their days crafting up new ways of penetrating companies like yours - and they’re really good at it.